Would you pilot a rocket bound for the moon without any training?

 Of course you wouldn’t.
 An astronaut spends years preparing his or her body and mind to take on that challenge.
 And although design and development are not quite as scary as being shot into space, they too can be overwhelming if you aren’t prepared.

 For us, the process of preparing for a project is as important as the project itself, since one can’t exist without the other.
 The Roket process is client-inclusive and features tools to assist teams in extracting and documenting meaningful data, clearly mapping the path to success, and delivering solutions that solve real business challenges.
-From comprehensive Purpose-Built Websites to Intuitive UI/UX Design solutions for the seed-stage startup or the billion-dollar corporation, it’s the best way to ensure project success and client satisfaction.
+From comprehensive websites to intuitive web and mobile apps for the seed-stage startup or the billion-dollar corporation, it’s the best way to ensure project success and client satisfaction.

 One of the most important sections in our Mission Plan is Stakeholders Interviews.
 We record input from anyone who has an interest in the ultimate outcome.
 That could include company leadership, the board of directors, a marketing or product department, and, of course, the end user.